melonbred/open-source-projects/miscellaneous/encoder-knobs/README.md

 # encoder-knob
-This is a rotary encoder knob that was drawn to friction fit a standard EC11 rotary encoder with a d-shape shaft.
+This is a rotary encoder knob was drawn to friction fit a standard EC11 rotary encoder with a d-shape shaft, 18.5mm in diameter at the knurling.
 This model is 3d printable on FDM printers.
 I recommend a minimum of 3 perimeteres at 0.2mm layer height.

 <img src="https://raw.githubusercontent.com/melonbred/open-source-projects/main/.file-data/encoder-knob.png">